 Are Crickets and Grasshoppers Poisonous to Cats?

 Crickets are a common, and popular, wild snack for cats.
-These bugs are noisy, plentiful, and offer the opportunity for hunting in long grass.
+These bugs are noisy, plentiful, and offer the opportunity for hunting in the long grass.
 Thankfully, they are not toxic to your cat in any way.
 Crickets are the closest things to an insect that’s good for your cat to eat.
 If your pet crunches down on a cricket, they’ll get a small protein fix for their troubles.

 The same also applies to grasshoppers, which are aesthetically similar to crickets.
 The fundamental difference is the size of the insect’s antennae.
 Those found on a grasshopper are much smaller.
 Grasshoppers also make a less melodic sound than crickets.
 They tend to click incessantly, rather than chirp and sing.

-The only way that a cricket could harm your cat is if they’re dosed in pesticide.
+The only way that crickets could harm your cat is if they’re dosed in pesticide.
 Many farms cover their crops with bug-killing chemicals to protect them.
 A solitary cricket is rarely big enough to pose a risk.
 If your cat spends several hours chasing and eating them, however, monitor them carefully.

 Can Cats Become Ill from Eating Spiders?